Program Goals and Objectives

 Goal #1-Foster student success

-offer the degree on both the Armstrong
+*Offered on the Armstrong Campus

 - Objective #1-Monitor student attainment of education competencies